NeetuSinghYadav/Polynomial-Fitting/README.md

 # Polynomial-Fitting
-Fits First degree polynomial to the spectroscopic data into the specified range
+Fits First degree polynomial to the spectroscopic data into the specified range and plots the figure